 To meet the specific needs of central Georgia’s food and agriculture industries, Central Georgia Technical College developed the Sustainable Small Farm and Agriculture Technician program of study.
 The short-term specialized technical certificate of credit (TCC) includes hands-on training in the production, management, and marketing of small-scale food production on farmland provided by STAG Vets, Inc. and Fort Valley State University.

-AG Tech to Success Program Goals
+AG Tech to Success Project Goals

 - Provide learning experiences that offer training in sustainable agriculture systems and technologies to veterans

 - Increase opportunities for veterans to pursue careers in food and agriculture

 - Fill existing vacancies within Georgia’s farming and agriculture infrastructure to assist with protecting state and national food security

 The project’s educational experience consists of post-secondary instruction, and co-curricular activities including: